 When Bah, Humbug Was the Law

 “Bah!
 Humbug!”
 That’s how Scrooge greeted his nephew one Christmas Eve.
-With those two words he gained immortality as the original Grinch and became one of literature’s most enduring characters.
+Those two words earned Scrooge immortality as the original Grinch and made him one of literature’s most enduring characters.

 Why Would Anyone Not Like Christmas?
 The answer lies in the political and religious upheavals that shook seventeenth century England.
 Christmas partying and gift giving mimicked ancient Roman practices during the December feast of Saturnalia.
 Stalwart Puritans thus considered them heathen.